nktice/AMD-AI/ROCm6.0.md

 source run.sh
 ```

-The exllama loader works with most GPTQ models.
-This is the best choice as it is fast.
+The exllama loader works with most GPTQ models; It's the best choice as it is fast.
 Some models that won't load that way will load with AutoGPTQ - but without Triton ( triton seems to break things ).
 Also worth noting, I've had things work on one card or the other, but not on both cards,
 loading on both cards causes LLMs to spit out gibberish.